CUNY Nobel Science Challenge

 Essays will be read and judged by a distinguished CUNY faculty committee.
 Three prizes will be awarded in each category (physiology or medicine, physics, chemistry, and economics) and one additional prize will be awarded to the best essay submitted.

-Essays must be submitted by 11:59 p.m. on December 6, 2012.
-They should be in Microsoft Word or PDF format and submitted by email with subject heading “CUNY Nobel Science Challenge—your essay category” to: firstname.lastname@example.org.
+Essays must be submitted by 11:59 p.m. on December 5, 2013.
+They should be in Microsoft Word or PDF format and submitted via the formstack below.
+If you have any questions or can not upload your essay please contact firstname.lastname@example.org

 Questions may also be submitted to the email address above.